 Although some people from my past try I just don’t participate.
 That’s not selfish or immature that’s called self-care and boundaries.

-Another gain is that I now mentor other women who are struggling during and after divorce.
+Another gain is that I now mentor/coach other women who are struggling during and after divorce.
 I want to give them that same hope – something good can come out of something bad – and a strong faith that comes from working through the healing process with God.

 A Strong Faith.

-As I work on myself… my faith in God’s promises continues to grow.
+As I work on myself… my faith (much like Ruth’s) in God’s promises continues to grow.
 I trust Him with everything.
 (Even this blog.)
 For the last few years, He has shown me that He loves me while He protects, provides, and comforts me.
 Now, I’m not as easily swayed by small life storms that blow in.
 Because I know He’s got this storm too.
 In all of my trials… He always remains.

 People may come and go… but God still remains.